 - isiZulu (IGCSE Only)

-* Course levels are limited for private candidates, a restriction imposed either by Cambridge International or by local examination centres) or are simply not offered.
+Please note: some course levels are limited for private candidates (a restriction imposed either by Cambridge International or by local examination centres) or are simply not offered.

 As a private academy we currently cannot accommodate any Cambridge classes that include a studio practical, such as Art or Music.
 Our learners pursue these interests privately as extra-curricular activities.